-His mother, Pelagie was a quilt-maker, and bead-worker, who gave birth to 12 children (of whom only 5 survived).
-He helped his father, Joe, a caribou hunter and world champion dogsled racer, working from dawn to dusk before attending the Guy Hill Indian Residential School from the age of 6 to 15.
-His life there, which included sexual abuse at the hands of the priests who ran the school, coloured (and tainted) his own life and art and that of his brother, dancer/choreographer René (with whom Tomson often worked and who died of AIDS in 1990).
-He subsequently went to high school in Winnipeg, living with several white families.
+His mother, Pelagie, was a quilt-maker and bead-worker, who gave birth to twelve children (of whom only five survived).
+Tomson Highway helped his father, Joe, a caribou hunter and world champion dogsled racer, working from dawn to dusk before attending the Guy Hill Indian Residential School from the age of 6 to 15.
+The sexual abuse he suffered at the hands of the priests who ran the school impacted his life and art, and that of his brother, dancer/choreographer René (with whom Tomson often worked and who died of AIDS in 1990).
+He subsequently went to high school in Winnipeg, living with several different white families.

-In 1975 he completed his studies in music at the University of Western Ontario.
-To complete a BA, he took a minor in English and met James Reaney.
-For the next years he worked for many Indigenous organizations as a social worker which allowed him to travel across the country and to learn about the problems of many of Canada's First Nations.
+In 1975 Highway completed his studies in music at the University of Western Ontario.
+As part of his B.A. program, he took a minor in English and met James Reaney.
+For several years he worked for many Indigenous organizations as a social worker, travelling across the country and to learning about the problems of many of Canada's First Nations.

-At age 30, he decided to describe what he saw, and felt that the theatre had traditions that were similar to the First Nations cultural experience (oral history).
-His first work, The Rez Sisters, catapulted him into renown, and has been performed across the country and abroad (including in French by the Théâtre Populaire du Québec).
+At age 30, Highway decided to describe what he saw, and felt that the theatre had traditions that were similar to the First Nations cultural experience and oral history.
+His first work, The Rez Sisters, was a critical and popular success: it has been performed across the country and abroad (including in French by the Théâtre Populaire du Québec.
 It won him a Dora Mavor Moore Award as did his next play,Dry Lips Oughta Move to Kapuskasing which also won the Chalmers Award (and was the first Canadian play given a commercial production at the Royal Alexandra Theatre.

 Other early plays include: Aria (NEPA, 1987, directed by Larry Lewis), New Song...New Dance (NEPA, 1988), The Sage, The Dancer and The Fool (NEPA, 1989, René Highway and the author), Annie and Old Lace (Centaur Theatre, 1989, Jerry Franken).